Justine Baltazar: Professional career

+Pampanga Delta (2022)

-Baltazar entered the PBA Season 47 draft but later withdrew after an offer from a team from the Japanese B.League.
+Baltazar entered the PBA season 47 draft but later withdrew after an offer from a team from the Japanese B.League.
 He would later make his professional debut with his hometown team Pampanga Delta of the NBL–Philippines playing a game on the same day as the PBA draft.
 He played for Pampanga before in the 2019–20 season, when the NBL–Philippines was still an amateur league.

+Hiroshima Dragonflies (2022)

 In May 2022, Baltazar signed with the Hiroshima Dragonflies of the B.League for the 2022–23 season.
-He is set to join the team after the conclusion of his stint with the Delta in the 2022 NBL–Philippines season.
+He was set to join the team after the conclusion of his stint with the Delta in the 2022 NBL–Philippines season.
 However, he was released on December 20, 2022.

+On January 4, 2023, Baltazar announced his commitment to play for the Seoul Samsung Thunders of the Korean Basketball League.
+However, he failed for show up for the team and the KBL would eventually ban him from the league for two years for a breach of contract.

+Pampanga Giant Lanterns (2023–2024)

+Baltazar then returned to representing his hometown, this time with the Pampanga Giant Lanterns franchise.
+In the Pilipinas Super League, he led the team to its first professional league title after defeating the Davao Occidental Tigers in the finals of the 2022–23 DUMPER Cup.

+He stayed with the franchise for the 2023 season of the Maharlika Pilipinas Basketball League, helping the homegrown-laden team start the season 17–0 and going on to clinch the best record in the league that season at 26–2.
+He then went on to become season MVP and Finals MVP as the Giant Lanterns swept the Bacoor City Strikers in the 2023 MPBL finals.

+In the succeeding 2024 season, Balti continued to lead Pampanga as they tied for the best regular season record and back-to-back berths into the national finals.
+He then went on to lead the team to back-to-back titles after sweeping the Quezon Huskers in the 2024 MPBL finals, earning his second MPBL Finals MVP nod, becoming the first team to do so.
+He also became the first player to win two regular season MVP nods.

+Converge FiberXers (2024–present)

+On July 3, 2024, Baltazar would declare for the PBA draft once again, this time for season 49.
+He was selected with the first overall pick by the Converge FiberXers, but committed to finished the 2024 MPBL season with the Giant Lanterns as per his contract with the team.
+On December 11, 2024, he officially signed with Converge.

 National team career

 Baltazar has played for the Philippine national team.
 He suited up for the national team in the 2022 FIBA Asia Cup qualifiers and the 2020 FIBA Olympic Qualifying Tournament both in mid-2021.